OutSystems/docs-odc/src/eap/neo-differences.md

 ---
 summary: Summary of Neo differences for OutSystems 11 users.
-tags:
+tags: outsystems-11; neo; deploy apps; portal
 ---

 # Neo onboarding for OutSystems developers

-This article summarizes behavior that developers familiar with OutSystems 11 may find helpful when using the Neo.
-It covers the following topics:
+This article summarizes behavior that developers familiar with OutSystems 11 may find helpful when learning to use Neo.

-* Overview
-* Consolidated portal
-* Build once, deploy many times
-* Projects, apps, libraries, and reuse
-* Debugging changes in Service Studio
-* Timers in Service Studio
-* Neo differences by task
-* Terminology mapping

 ## Overview